 The explosion of e-commerce has added a lot of bigger cargo jets to the U.S. National Airspace System, often operating at smaller airports.
 Cargo airlines such as Atlas (“Giant”), Air Transport International, FedEx, UPS, and Kalitta almost exclusively operate heavy jets or Boeing 757s that have nasty wake turbulence characteristics.

 Pilots should develop strategies to avoid wake turbulence and have a plan to recover from an inadvertent encounter.
-Developing a strategy for avoidance involves a deep understanding of wake turbulence vortex generation, strength, behavior, and operational problem areas (i.e. near the ground).
+Developing a strategy for avoidance involves a deep understanding of wake turbulence vortex generation, strength, behavior, and operational problem areas (for example, near the ground).

 Likewise, being knowledgeable on avoidance procedures—especially those outlined in the AIM—and pilot responsibilities, including the acceptance of visual approaches, will help mitigate the risk of a wake turbulence encounter.